github/developer.github.com/content/changes/2014-12-03-preview-the-new-organization-webhooks-api.md

 ---

 Today we're very excited [to announce Organization Webhooks][dotcom-blog-post].
-We're always looking for ways to improve the integration experience and give you the tools needed to extend the GitHub experience.
 Organization Webhooks allow you to subscribe to events that happen across an entire organization, whether it's an issue being opened or a new repository being created.

 We’re making this new API for Organization Webhooks available today [for developers to preview][docs-preview].
 We think developers and existing